Offer!Refer, Relax and get £50

 Revolution Brokers deals with hundreds of clients seeking construction lending to enable their development projects to proceed.
 This experience includes significant commercial developments, through to residential housing builds.

 The costs and terms available for construction finance vary significantly between lenders, and so a professional brokerage team is crucial to find the best rates and most competitive deals.

-For more support with construction finance, contact us on 0330 304 3040 or drop us a message to email@example.com.
+For more support with construction finance, contact us on 0330 304 3040 or drop us a message at firstname.lastname@example.org.

 Loans usually run for around a year, although terms are negotiable depending on your expected completion date.
 Construction finance is interest-only lending, and you'll need to demonstrate your exit strategy to show your lender how you will repay the debt at the end of the term.

-Development finance differs from bridging finance in that funds are released in tranches, at agreed stages of the project.
+Development finance differs from bridging finance in that funds are released in tranches at the agreed stages of the project.
 The lender often requires a site visit at each stage, which can carry an additional cost.

 However, the benefit is that you only pay interest on the funds you have already drawn down.

-Development finance is a popular option since it offers up to 75% of the funds you need to purchase the land, and usually the full value required for the construction itself.
+Development finance is a popular option since it offers up to 75% of the funds you need to purchase the land and usually the total value required for the construction itself.